uderik/k8s-rollout-restart/README.md

 - **Optional Node Cordoning**: Enable/disable node cordoning with the `--cordon` flag
 - **Resource Type Selection**: Specify which resource types to restart (deployments, statefulsets, or all)
 - **Structured Logging**: Output logs in either human-readable format or structured JSON
-- **Rollback Support**: Automatic rollback on errors or interruption
 - **Parallelism Control**: Configure the degree of parallel operations

 ## Requirements